pentallelogram/andrew/README.md

 Ricoh_FTP.py - a buffer overflow exploit, modified by me

 realvnc.py - an authentication bypass attack on RealVNC 4.1.1 & 4.1.0, written by me.

+Soritong_MP3.py - Soritong MP3 v1.0 SEH exploit, written by me with help from corelan.be